JohnAD/ur/README.rst

 Module ur
 ==============================================================================

-A Universal Return (UR) is an object that allows the programmer to return either a value or a sequence of messages (or both) from a procedure.
+A Universal Result (UR) is an object that allows the programmer to return either a value or a sequence of messages (or both) from a procedure.
 This could, of course, be done by hand using tuple or other options, but the goal of this package is two-fold:

-1. Make it easy (and predictable) to create such "dynamic" returns.
+1. Make it easy (and predictable) to create such "dynamic" results.
 2. Make it possible to integrate such a system with other libraries.

 **Table of Contents**